 4. Psych (2006-2014)

-The only comedy TV show on this list, ‘Psych’ is a breath of fresh air in the otherwise bland, boring world of criminal investigation.
-Revolving around two central characters – Shawn and Gus, ‘Psych’ derives its humor from day-to-day false pretenses and at times, a comedy of errors.
+The only comedy TV show on this list, ‘Psych’, is a breath of fresh air in the otherwise bland, boring world of criminal investigations.
+Revolving around two central characters – Shawn and Gus, ‘Psych’ derives its humor from day-to-day false pretenses and, at times, a comedy of errors.
 Shawn claims to be a psychic (even though people find it difficult to believe him and he isn’t one) and offers assistance to the Santa Barbara Police Department by being extremely observant, thus playing a detective.
-Gus, on the other hand, is a medical sales rep and business partner of Shawn.
+On the other hand, Gus is a medical sales rep and business partner of Shawn.
 As the show progresses, Shawn falls in love and everyone soon realizes he isn’t a psychic.
-Rib-tickling and intriguing at the same time, ‘Psych’ is different in terms of its screenplay, the flashbacks at the beginning of each episode and of course, the humor.
+Rib-tickling and intriguing at the same time, ‘Psych’ is different in terms of its screenplay, the flashbacks at the beginning of each episode, and of course, the humor.

 Read More: Shows Like ‘This Is Us’